Lucasosf/algorithms/hello_world/ruby/readme.md

 You must to have [ruby](https://www.ruby-lang.org/) and the [bundler](http://bundler.io/) installed

-Then, just run the follow:
+Then, just run the follow commands:

 To resolve dependencies: